Understanding Your International Competence

 What is international competence?

-International competence is not a single skill, but rather a combination of knowledge, skills, attitudes, and values that develop through interaction with different cultures and languages, whether in everyday life, studies, or work.
-Although many employers may not list international experience as an important recruitment criterion, they value the abilities that are often developed through such experience.
+International competence is not a single skill, but a combination of knowledge, skills, attitudes and values that develop through interaction with different cultures and languages – in everyday life, studies, and working life.
+Many employers may not list “international experience” as a formal recruitment criterion, but they do value the abilities that international experiences often develop.

-Several studies and reports (including OECD, Finnish National Agency for Education & Demos Helsinki, Erasmus Impact Study) have summarised the types of abilities that can be developed through international experiences.
-These skills are not limited to certain education or countries—they can be gained in many situations, such as student exchange, multinational projects, or living in a new cultural environment.
+Several studies and reports (including OECD, Finnish National Agency for Education & Demos Helsinki, Erasmus Impact Study) describe the kinds of abilities that international experiences can build.
+These competences are not tied to a specific country or programme – they can develop, for example, through:

 Key international competences:

 Simply moving to a new culture already brings valuable skills.
-Every challenge you solve abroad—whether it's making the decision to move, navigating study practices, or adapting to daily life—builds and strengthens important abilities: learning a new language, decision-making, flexibility, creativity, openness, cultural understanding, networking, and resilience.
-International experiences also often show initiative, courage, and the ability to act in uncertain situations—all skills that are highly valued in many fields.
+Every challenge you solve abroad – or in a new environment – such as deciding to move, navigating study practices, or adapting to daily life, strengthens important abilities: learning a new language, making decisions, being flexible and creative, staying open-minded, building networks, and dealing with uncertainty.
+International experiences also often show initiative, courage and the ability to act in unclear situations – all highly valued in many fields.

 The triangle in the image above illustrates the importance of international competence.
 At the top of the triangle, tolerance is shown as the peak skill gained through international experiences, supported by language skills and cultural knowledge.
 The triangle is divided into two levels: traditional skills such as language and culture, and extended competences that go even deeper.